NOMONIA BIOLOGICAL FILTRATION SYSTEMS

 Ammonia is an increasing concern for many communities throughout North America.
 While it is currently unregulated by the USEPA, the World Health Organization (WHO) set a recommended maximum contaminant level of 0.2 mg/L in drinking water.
 Concerns, however, related to water contaminated by ammonia should not be taken lightly.
 If ammonia-generated nitrification occurs in the distribution network, it may lead to pipe corrosion, biofilm generation, poor taste and odor, and elevated nitrate levels.
 Additionally, ammonia commonly interferes with the removal of contaminants that require oxidation including arsenic, iron, and manganese.

 Legacy ammonia treatment approaches such as ion exchange, reverse osmosis, breakpoint chlorination, and air stripping often struggle to meet the recommended guideline of 0.2 mg/L set by WHO.
-These processes require chemicals and extensive operator attention, and are not environmentally sound due the generation of concentrated waste water.
+These processes require chemicals and extensive operator attention and are not environmentally sound due to the generation of concentrated waste water.

 NoMonia is a sustainable, cost-effective, and robust biological treatment approach and an alternative to legacy treatment approaches.
 NoMonia was developed and patented by the USEPA (EPA Patent # US 8,029,674, October 4, 2011).
 NoMonia relies on naturally occurring bacteria already present in groundwater to enhance the natural nitrification process during which, in the presence of oxygen, ammonia is converted to nitrite and then nitrate.